Tartarus6/temp_notes/README.md

 A modern note-taking application built with SvelteKit, TailwindCSS, and TipTap, featuring a SQLite database for storage.

+_Feel free to update this README as we add new features!!_

 ## Features Overview

 - Rich text editing with TipTap